May 25, 2022 Categories: Blog, Public Relations & Marketing, Stanton Team Tags:

 Recently, I had the opportunity to participate in Global Brand Convergence, a virtual event for college and university students, faculty and professionals in public relations and marketing.
-The event was designed to connect a global community and share ideas, innovations and concepts to advance participants in the classroom and in their communication careers.
+The event aimed to connect a global community and share PR and marketing advice, innovations, and concepts to advance participants both in the classroom and in their communication careers.

-Founded by Jacqueline Strayer, a communication and marketing expert, brand consultant, educator, cultural enthusiast, and an adjunct professor at the NYU Stern School of Business, the event was attended by over 150 registrants from nearly 50 countries.
+Jacqueline Strayer, a communication and marketing expert, brand consultant, educator, cultural enthusiast, and adjunct professor at the NYU Stern School of Business, founded the event, which was attended by over 150 registrants from nearly 50 countries.

 Here are some of my thoughts on the work I enjoy, the importance of learning, networking, and being true to who you are!